2023 Louisville bank shooting: Perpetrator

 The LMPD identified the perpetrator as 25-year-old Connor James Sturgeon (February 11, 1998 – April 10, 2023), who was raised in Greenville, Indiana.
 Sturgeon attended Floyd Central High School in Floyds Knobs as a teenager.
 A former student told The Daily Beast that Sturgeon was a star athlete, and seen as a smart and popular student at Floyd Central.
 Another student claimed that Sturgeon was kept home for most of the eighth grade after repeatedly suffering concussions playing football.
 A spokesperson for Sturgeon's family confirmed that Sturgeon suffered several concussions.
-After graduating from Floyd Central in the spring of 2016, Sturgeon moved to Tuscaloosa, Alabama, where he attended the University of Alabama and graduated in December 2020, before moving back to Louisville where he was employed by the Old National Bank beginning in June 2021.
+After graduating from Floyd Central in the spring of 2016, Sturgeon moved to Tuscaloosa, Alabama, where he attended the University of Alabama and graduated in December 2020, before moving to Louisville where he was employed by the Old National Bank beginning in June 2021.
 According to a LinkedIn page, he interned at the bank over previous summers, and had worked full-time at the bank for nearly two years.
 A bank manager recalled him as being "low key" and "relaxed", and family members noted that he had depression.
 Several of his friends and members of his family expressed surprise over him being the perpetrator.

 Prior to the shooting, Sturgeon messaged one of his friends stating that he felt suicidal and added that he wanted to kill as many people in the bank as he could, according to a police dispatcher.
 Sturgeon's Instagram account featured mostly pictures of his family and friends, and some dark memes.
 One had the caption, "I could burn this whole place down," another featured a gif of a scene from Star Wars: The Force Awakens where character Kylo Ren says "I know what I have to do, but I don't know if I have the strength to do it", and the last post before the attack said, "They won’t listen to words or protests.
 Let’s see if they hear this."

 Sturgeon legally purchased the AR-15 rifle from a Louisville dealer six days before the shooting.
 Law enforcement sources said that Sturgeon left notes, one at his home and one on him, saying that part of his plan was to show how easily a person with mental illness could legally acquire a firearm in the United States.
 Sturgeon noted targeting "upper class white people" for its potential impactfulness on the issue was a motive for his actions.